Hambaobao/interaxions/examples/README.md

 A comprehensive tutorial that demonstrates the complete workflow:

-1. **Define a Job** - Encapsulate all configurations (model, scaffold, environment, workflow, runtime)
+1. **Define an XJob** - Encapsulate all configurations (model, scaffold, environment, workflow, runtime)
-2. **Serialize/Deserialize** - Save and load Job configurations as JSON
+2. **Serialize/Deserialize** - Save and load XJob configurations as JSON
-3. **Create Workflow** - Generate Argo Workflows from Job specifications
+3. **Create Workflow** - Generate Argo Workflows from XJob specifications
 4. **Submit or Export** - Deploy to Kubernetes or export as YAML

 ### Running the Tutorial